BodenmillerGroup/steinbock/docs/cli/segmentation.md

     steinbock segment cellprofiler run

 This will create grayscale object masks of the same x/y dimensions as the original images, containing unique pixel values for each object (*object IDs*, see [file types](../specs/file-types.md#masks)).
 The default destination directory for these images is `masks`.

+## DeepCell

+!!! danger "Experimental workflow"
+    This workflow is experimental and the documentation is incomplete.

+!!! note "End-to-end cell segmentation"
+    This workflow operates directly on image intensities and does not require a preceding pixel classification step.

+To segment cells using Mesmer:

+    steinbock segment deepcell --app mesmer --zscore --type whole-cell

+To segment nuclei using Mesmer:

+    steinbock segment deepcell --app mesmer --zscore --type nuclei

+!!! note "GPU support"
+    Currently, DeepCell segmentation using GPUs is not supported.
+If you need GPU support, consider using GPU-enabled Docker containers provided by DeepCell.